StuvanFIT/Focus-Bear-React-Native/milestones/4_Clean_Code/clean_code.md

----

 # Clean Code Principles

-**"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.- John Woods"**
+> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
+> — John Woods

-### Simplicity – Keep code as simple as possible
+## Simplicity – Keep code as simple as possible

 I like to use the acronym KISS -> Keep It Simple Stupid.